cfreer/PerfectTeam/api/APIDOC.md

 **Returned Data Format**: JSON

-**Description 1:** If the search parameter is not included in the request, returns the rank, name (& twitter handle), age, win shares, salary, and projected salary of all players in order by rank.
+**Description 1:** If the search parameter is not included in the request, returns the rank, name, profile photo url, age, win shares, salary, and projected salary of all players in order by rank.

 **Example Request 1:** /players